eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 ## attributeStats.py

-Computes statistics on arbitrary numerical attributes in an xml document. (eg. attribute *timeLoss* for element *tripinfo* in [tripinfo-output](../Simulation/Output/TripInfo.md)) and writes the results to standard output.
+Computes statistics on arbitrary numerical attributes in one or more xml documents. (eg. attribute *timeLoss* for element *tripinfo* in [tripinfo-output](../Simulation/Output/TripInfo.md)) and writes the results to standard output.
 When the attribute contains time data in HH:MM:SS format, the values will automatically be converted to seconds.